codegik/pocs/architecture/latency-afficionados/architecture.md

 - Decommission - Eventually remove the old system when all functionality has been replaced

 #### Steps to Migrate from React to Svelte
-1. Setup a Micro-Frontend Architecture using module federation.
+1. Setup Frontend Architecture preparing current frontend ReactJS to Introduce Svelte
+   - Update build configuration (Webpack/Vite) to support multiple frameworks.
+   - Configure module resolution to handle both `.jsx` and `.svelte` files.
+   - Set up shared dependencies and ensure no conflicts between React and Svelte ecosystems.
+   - Establish routing strategy that can handle both React and Svelte components

 2. Create a Component Bridge, this adapter lets React render Svelte components and vice versa.

 3. Migration Path
    - Start with Leaf Components: Begin with simple, isolated components that have minimal dependencies
    - Create Component Parity: Build Svelte versions alongside React versions
    - Route-Based Migration: Migrate entire pages/routes together

+4. Shared State Management:
+    - Create universal store compatible with both frameworks
-4. Shared State Management by creating universal store and configure React and Svelt to use same universal store.
+    - Configure React and Svelte to use same universal store
     - Here is a POC proving that works: https://github.com/codegik/frontend/tree/master/share-universal-store

 5. Deployment Strategy
    - Feature Toggles: Use feature flags to control which version (React/Svelte) is served
    - Shadowed Testing: Deploy Svelte components to production but only activate for test users